czi-catalystproject/hub-champion-training/README.md

 ## Deployment

-On push to main, the Hub Champion Training website will be deployed at [https://czi-catalystproject.github.io/hub-champion-training/](https://czi-catalystproject.github.io/hub-champion-training/) via the GitHub actions defined in `.github/workflows`.
+On push to main:

+- The Hub Champion Training website will be deployed at [https://czi-catalystproject.github.io/hub-champion-training/](https://czi-catalystproject.github.io/hub-champion-training/) via the GitHub actions defined in `.github/workflows/deploy_website.yml`.
+- Changes to the `locale` directory are uploaded to the `l10n` branch on Crowdin via the GitHub actions defined in `.github/workflows/crowdin-action-upload.yml`.

+On cron schedule and manual trigger:

+- Approved Crowdin translations will be pushed to the `l10n` branch on GitHub and an automatic PR is opened.
+- If `l10n` branch already exists on GitHub, then Crowdin translations will be force pushed to the `l10n` branch on GitHub to the existing PR.
+- GitHub action is defined in `.github/workflows/crowdin-action-download.yml`.

 ## Authors